iterative/dvc.org/static/docs/commands-reference/status.md

 - For the local workspace:
   - _changed deps_ means the named file has changed dependencies
   - _changed outs_ means the named file has changed outputs
-  - _changed checksum_ means actual checksum of the file doesn't match specified in DVC-files
+  - _changed checksum_ means actual checksum of the DVC-file doesn't match the one specified in it in DVC-files
   - _always checksum_ means special dvc file with no dependencies, considered always changed